 It’s important to have them sign Powers of Attorney to make you their agents in case of emergency.

 If you have children who are young adults, I would be happy to prepare these documents for you.
 They are not expensive and certainly well worth it.
-If that emergency happens, it will make things go a lot smoother if you have the powers of attorney in place already.
+If that emergency happens, it will make things go a lot smoother if you have the Powers of Attorney already in place.